Best Shows in Las Vegas (2026): What’s Actually Worth Seeing

 Carrot Top

 A long-running Strip staple, Carrot Top delivers rapid-fire prop comedy with relentless pacing.
-His longevity in Las Vegas speaks to consistent audience response.
+It’s one of the easiest comedy picks for groups or visitors who want something high-energy and easy to follow.

 Jimmy Kimmel’s Comedy Club